aws/sagemaker-mxnet-training-toolkit/README.rst

 Tests are defined in `test/ <https://github.com/aws/sagemaker-mxnet-containers/tree/master/test>`__ and include unit and integration tests.
 The integration tests include both running the Docker containers locally and running them on SageMaker.
 The tests are compatible with only the Docker images built by Dockerfiles in the current branch.
-If you want to run tests for MXNet versions 1.2.1 or below, please use the v1.0.0 tests.

 All test instructions should be run from the top level directory